Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/checkboxify-your-images-with-javascript.md

 };
 ```

-We count when the image gets loaded because it will fire twice, the actual load, and once it gets drawn on the canvas.
+We count when the image gets loaded because it will fire twice, the actual load and once it gets drawn on the canvas.

 Next up, we can add the image to the canvas.